-- Insights on Patch groups and its types. - Insights on Maintenance Windows, duration, cutoff, future dates of maintenance window executions (schedule) and Instances impacted in each window. - Insights on all the operating systems under the account and number of instances that operating system is installed.
+- Data on Patch groups and its types. - Data on Maintenance Windows, duration, cutoff, future dates of maintenance window executions (schedule) and instances impacted in each window.

+• Data on all the operating systems under the account and the number of instances that the operating system is installed.